CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 Flywheel Tuning with TorqueCurrentFOC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below is a list of steps and a simulator that provides the opportunity to try tuning a flywheel system using PID with TorqueControl.
-The Red line is the setpoint of the flywheel controller, purple is the current velocity, and the green line is the current of the motor in stator-amps.
+The Red line is the setpoint of the flywheel controller, purple is the current velocity, and the green line is the torque current of the motor in amps.

-This particular flywheel has a maximum velocity of 100 rps.
+This particular flywheel has a maximum velocity of 100 rps and a 1:1 gear ratio.

 Tuning a flywheel is largely done with the following steps: